loudent2/Popstar-Solver/ReadMe.txt

 I'm going to start by modeling the board which I'll start of with a 2d array.
 Mostly for future purposes.
 It could just as easily be a single array.

+The PopStarSolver project is just a basic windows console app I'm using for testing.
+The Solver project does the work.

+Right now, using the multi-threaded version of the solver it generates a little over 200k solutions a second.
+After a few seconds you'll have a pretty good solution.
+However, I've never been able to complete an entire board to find the absolute *best* solution since there literallly billions (if not more depending on the board).
+I've come up with some ideas to make it faster but that comes at the cost of memory and I really don't have enough to support those solutions.